April 9 – May 14, 2019

 - Week 2 — Nature education and physical health.
 Mental health.
 Social benefits.

 - Week 3 — Nature education programs.
 Nature education and children.
-Interpretation and social learning.
-Inclusivity in nature education.
+Interpretation.
+Inclusive nature education.

 - Week 4 — Learning in different contexts.
 Nature education in wilderness vs in cities.
 Formal vs nonformal nature education.
 STEM learning.